opencog/destin/WindowsBuild.md

 * Click Finish.

 * Click the "Projects" tab button on the left.
-    * Under Build Steps section, click the "Details" drop down button on the right.
+    * Under "Build Steps" section, click the "Details" drop down button to the very right
     * Check the "install" target.
 Uncheck the "all" target.
     * In "Additional Arguments" section use -j to speed up compiling.
 For example, use -j8 for if your CPU has a quad core with hyper threading.